miayam/miayam.github.io/_posts/2017-07-15-day13-javascript-challenge.md

 to fire every time the event it listen to occurred.
 Scrolling and resizing are the best candidates because the function that listen to those activities runs almost repeatedly and will significantly impact the browser's performance.
-`debounce` function will set the duration for it to delay until certain amount of time have elapsed since the last time `debounce` function was invoked.
-`debounce` makes use of `window.setTimeout`, for good reason.
+`debounce` function will set the duration for event listener to delay until certain amount of time have elapsed since the last time `debounce` function was invoked. `debounce` makes use of `window.setTimeout`, for good reason.
 [Lodash](https://lodash.com/docs/4.17.4#debounce){:target="_blank"} and
 [Underscore.js](http://underscorejs.org/#debounce){:target="_blank"}
 have one of this kind.